Last sign before exit

 Photo: Igorlan

-United Kingdom
+UK United Kingdom

 Location: M4 (London - Cardiff).

-US United States of America
+United States of America

-Location: I 280 (San Francisco - San Jose)
+Location: I-280 (San Francisco - San Jose)

-The focals of the first approach sign return on this interchange directional sign.
+The destinations of the first approach sign return on this interchange directional sign.
 Guidance signage in the United States is always green, so unlike most European countries, the signs do not give information as to the type of road you're on or the type of road you're intersecting.
 Services on the other hand, are always signposted against a blue background.

 Photo: Marcel Monterie

-Vietnam
+Vietnam Vietnam

-Location: QL 1 (Chinese border - Hanoi)
+Location: QL1 (Chinese border - Hanoi)

-One focal for the ongoing direction, one for the exit and some distances on the sign, too.
+One focal point for the ongoing direction, one for the exit and some distances on the sign, too.
 Don't expect any consistency in 'Nam, even though you can be sure that there's consistently no exit number.

 All Rights Reserved